 1. Collecting important information and assets from customers

-With a contact form, you can ask customers for basic information — like their name and email address — and you can ask them to provide more detailed information — like a screenshot of a particular issue.
+With a contact form, you can ask customers for basic information — like their name and email address.
+You can also ask them to provide more detailed information — like a screenshot of a particular issue they’re having.
+By automating data collection through contact forms, your team eliminates the need to import and sort data manually — so they have the information they need, without the busywork.

-Customer service automation can even add new contact information into your customer relationship management (CRM) tool through help desk tickets, purchases, newsletter subscriptions, event registrations, and database entries.
+Customer service automation tools like forms can also integrate with your customer relationship management (CRM) tool to add new contact information automatically through help desk tickets, purchases, newsletter subscriptions, event registrations, and database entries.

 Pro Tip

-Looking for a quick way to add a contact form to your website?
+Looking for a quick way to build a contact form for your website?
 Check out our contact form templates.

 2. Getting customer feedback

-Just like gathering customer contact information, collecting customer feedback can be as easy as adding customized forms to landing pages or emails.
+Just like gathering customer contact information, collecting customer feedback is as easy as adding customized forms to landing pages or emails.
+These forms will automatically record responses as users submit them, so you don’t have to collect and consolidate them by hand.

 Pro Tip